-CMS offers out of the box the following combination of languages: C, C++, Pascal, Java (in two flavours, either compiled with gcj or using a JDK), Python 2, PHP.
+CMS offers out of the box the following combination of languages: C, C++, Pascal, Java (using a JDK), Python 2 and 3, PHP, Haskell, Rust, C#.

-C, C++ and Pascal are the default languages, and, together with Java with gcj, have been tested thoroughly in many contests.
+C, C++ and Pascal are the default languages, and have been tested thoroughly in many contests.